 Then Father told me that if she did not want to have that thought at all, it would not be a sin at all.
 He said that if any of the three things are missing then it is not a mortal sin.

 Then Father said that he believed Grandpa was a true friend of Jesus.
 He said we could pray for his soul in case there were still some small faults that needed to be purified but that I didn't have to worry about Grandpa.
 He told me that his grandpa died when he was in 5th grade and that he still misses him.
 He said he understood my sadness and that it would definitely get better.
 Then he told me that he would pray for me!

-After that he asked me if I would like the sheet from the pad of paper he wrote on.
+After that he asked me if I would like the notes from his notebook.
 I said, "Oh, yes, please!"

 After we left the Rectory that day, I felt a lot better.
 Mom and Dad said that it's really important to talk about these things.
 Before we went back to the car to go home, we stopped in the Church and made a visit with Jesus.
 I thanked Jesus for the good talk with Father Edwards.
 Then I asked Him to bring Grandpa to Heaven real quick in case he was still in Purgatory.
 After that I went over by the statue of Saint Joseph and I lit a candle for Grandpa.
 Before he died, Grandpa had asked me to pray to Saint Joseph so that he would have a happy death.
 Grandpa explained to me that people ask Saint Joseph for his prayers because he died a happy death in the arms of Jesus and Mary.

 After I lit my candle, I asked Saint Joseph to please somehow let me know that Grandpa was